Jessinra/IF4092-Contextual-Caption/Dataset/MSCOCO/README.md

 # MSCOCO dataset

-You can extract MSCOCO dataset here
+You can download and extract MSCOCO dataset here.

 Download from [here](http://cocodataset.org/#download)